-Home and Community-Based Services Waiver Administered by the Department of Developmental Services administered HCBS Waiver program includes an array of services designed to support those with development disabilities in either a home or community-based setting as an alternative to care in a care facility for the developmentally disabled.
+The primary goal of the Department of Developmental Services (DDS)-administered Home and Community-Based Services (HCBS) Waiver program is to ensure consumer choice of waiver services and consumer satisfaction, and to provide safeguards necessary to ensure the health and safety of each consumer in the program.
+The DDS-administered HCBS Waiver program includes an array of services designed to support those with development disabilities in either a home or community-based setting as an alternative to care in a care facility for the developmentally disabled.
 The HCBS Waiver program is available to developmentally disabled persons regardless of their age.
 A developmental disability is defined as a disability that originates before an individual attains the age of 18, continues, or can be expected to continue indefinitely, and constitutes a substantial disability for that individual.
-The services provided under the HCBS Waiver program for persons with developmental disabilities are not covered under the plan's Medi-Cal contracts.